 - Progression database has been set up for termly data collation from all schools in Sunderland and other local authorities.
 A more robust IT system is being investigated.
 Progression of looked after children attaining the expected levels of progress are monitored within each key stage.
-This information helps to measure the impact of PEA funding and other interventions on progress - Study Support pamphlets have been issued to Year 9 students in preparation for Key Stage 4 - Termly Literacy and Numeracy competitions have been implemented for Year 6 pupils - Letterbox Club has been extended to include Year 7 pupils and Literacy results show improvement - SVS has promoted and monitored LAC's access to the national One-to-One Scheme - SVS commenced the collation and monitoring of exclusions including increase in school contact - Behaviour support courses for pupils and young people have been implemented in primary and secondary phases with the aim of reducing behaviour incidents at school by focusing on the development of self-esteem and realising talents, skills and potential.
+This information helps to measure the impact of PEA funding and other intervention on progress. - Study Support pamphlets have been issued to Year 9 students in preparation for Key Stage 4 - Termly Literacy and Numeracy competitions have been implemented for Year 6 pupils. - Letterbox Club has been extended to include Year 7 pupils and Literacy results show improvement - SVS has ensured that schools are aware of the need to place LAC on the National Oneto-one Scheme - SVS monitors exclusions - SVS has introduced an Inclusion Framework with emphasis on attendance, enjoyment and achievement and attainment with focused support on the needs of young people in Children's Homes and EBD/PRU schools. - Behaviour support courses for pupils and young people have been implemented in primary and secondary phases with the aim of reducing behaviour incidents at school by focusing on the development of self-esteem and realising talents, skills and potential.